LiveLike/livelike-docs/docs/Javascript SDK/javascript-rewards/rewards-table-capping.md

 ## Constraints

-* If no time zone is given for Reward Limit, it defaults to UTC
+* If no time zone is given for Reward Limit, it defaults to UTC.
 * Reward Limit currently supports Calendar Day and Calendar Month windows only.
 * Rate Limit supports cooldowns in minutes, hours, or days.

-***

-## Summary

-Reward Capping gives producers powerful, modular tools to control reward distribution effectively.
-It ensures:

-* Fairness and strategic behavior shaping.
-* Prevention of reward farming abuse.
-* Flexible configurations with minimal complexity.